The Gospel

 Faith

 Faith is trusting in God enough to act on what He has said.
 Scripture describes faith as more than intellectual belief; it is confidence in God that produces obedience.
-Faith begins by believing who God is, but it is proven by how we live in response to His Word.
-Scripture tells us that faith and obedient action are inseperable:
+Faith begins by believing who God is, but it is carried out by how we live in response to His Word.
+Scripture tells us that faith and obedient action are inseparable:

 • “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him” (1 John 2:4).